- How "Smoking not allowed at home" and "Smoking not allowed at work" were defined in Table 2

 For smoking not allowed at HOME, values are determined from the item:

-"Which statement best describes the rules about smoking in your home: No one is allowed to smoke, smoking is permitted in some places or at some times, or smoking is permitted anywhere", with "No one allowed to smoke" responses tabulated for this table.
+"Which statement best describes the rules about smoking in your home: No one is allowed to smoke anywhere, smoking is permitted in some places or at some times, or smoking is permitted anywhere."
+Percentages represent choice "No one is allowed to smoke anywhere."

 For smoking not allowed at WORK, values are determined from asking respondents who work indoors (and who are not self-employed, or working in someone else's home, in several buildings, or in a motor vehicle):